 Made up marketing term that describes the total weight of a tent minus tent stakes, stuff sacks, and tent documentation.
 Its purpose is to give you an approximate weight of the tent so you can compare tents from different manufacturers, even though you can’t pitch it without stakes.
 (The weight of the tent stakes is left out since many people throw out factory tent stakes and replace them with better and lighter weight ones.)

-Plastic clips which connect a tent body to an external pole system.
+Plastic clips that connect a tent body to an external pole system.

-Tent pole connectors which enable the creation of complex pole configurations, increasing the volume and livability of tent interiors.
+Tent pole connectors that enable the creation of complex pole configurations, increasing the volume and livability of tent interiors.

 Sleeves on the outside of a tent that hold tent poles in place.
 These are often found on European tents like this Vaude Taurus. and made the tent more durable and wind worthy than tents that are secured to poles using clips.

 PU stands for polyurethane.
 It’s a coating applied to tent walls and floors that makes them more durable and waterproof.

 A waterproof outer tarp covering the inner tent and protecting it from rain or wind.